 Wisconsin needs strong local journalism.
-Just like public libraries and community centers, local news is a part of the fabric of a vibrant community.
-When you give to one of Wisconsin Watch’s newsrooms, you’re helping us report on the issues that matter to everyday life and a strong, connected democracy — from education to public health, local government, criminal justice and beyond.
-Your support ensures that communities across the state have access to accurate, timely and deeply reported news.
+Just like public libraries and community centers, local news is part of the fabric of a vibrant community.
+When you give to Wisconsin Watch’s newsrooms, you’re investing in reporting that helps people navigate their lives, be seen and heard, hold power to account and come together in community and civic life.
+Your support ensures that Wisconsin communities have access to accurate, in-depth and timely news about everything from public health and education to criminal justice and the environment.

-The Watchdog Club and Leadership Circle are a special community of individuals, families and local businesses believing in the power of investigative journalism to make Wisconsin stronger.
-These are Wisconsin Watch’s most loyal and generous annual donors, united by a shared commitment to truth, transparency and civic responsibility.
+The Watchdog Club and Leadership Circle bring our most engaged supporters closer to the work they make possible.
+They are a special communities of individuals, families and businesses who believe in the power of journalism to make Wisconsin stronger.
+These are Wisconsin Watch’s most loyal and generous annual donors, united by a commitment to truth, transparency and civic responsibility.

 Why your support matters

-When you join the Watchdog Club or Leadership Circle, you’re investing in journalism that:
+When you join the Watchdog Club or Leadership Circle, you’re supporting journalism that:

-- Strengthens communities by exposing the root causes of complex problems and elevating local voices.
+• Strengthens communities by exposing the root causes of complex problems and exploring solutions.

-- Informs Wisconsinites with trusted, nonpartisan reporting that helps residents make better decisions for themselves, their families and their neighbors.
+• Informs residents with trusted, nonpartisan reporting that helps them make decisions for themselves and their loved ones.

-Your support ensures that powerful, independent reporting remains a public service—not a commodity—and that all Wisconsinites, regardless of ZIP code, have free access to the information they need to thrive.
+Your support ensures that fair, independent reporting remains a public service — not a commodity — and that all Wisconsinites, regardless of ZIP code, have free access to the information they need to thrive.
 Every gift at this level directly fuels the reporting that informs policy, sparks dialogue and empowers citizens.

 Member levels and benefits